ossirytk/llama-cpp-chat-memory/docs/named_entity_recognition.md

 --data-directory       | The directory where your text files are stored.
 Default "./run_files/documents/skynet" --collection-name      | The name of the collection Will be used as name and location for the keyfile.
 Default "skynet" --key-storage          | The directory for the collection metadata keys.
-Default "./run_files/key_storage/"
+Default "./run_files/key_storage/" --threads              | The number of multiprocess threads.
+Default 6.